-There are a few different way to update to vCenter server appliance (VCSA).
+There are a few different way’s to update to vCenter server appliance (VCSA).
 In this post we will be going through using CLI method to apply vCenter patches.
-Before updating VCSA make sure you have a current backup and take a snapshot before proceeding in case of any issues.
+Before updating VCSA make sure you have a current backup and take a snapshot before proceeding in case of any issues with the update.

-First we need to connect to the vCenter server.
+First we need to connect to the vCenter server using SSH.
 I will be using the inbuilt OpenSSH feature in PowerShell but you can use what ever SSH client you prefer.

 To enable SSH on vCenter logon to the management page using the vCenter URL with port 5480 (https://vcenter.domain.local:5480).

 Go to Access and click edit to enable SSH Login.

 Next we need to connect to the vCenter server using ssh.